marceltanuri/search-user-by-fullname-first-service-wrapper/README.md

 # search-user-by-fullname-first-service-wrapper
-Here is a Liferay Service Wrapper to customize the user search by prioritizing full name (firstName + lastName) hits first.
+Here is a Liferay 7.2 Service Wrapper to customize the user search by prioritizing first the results where full-name matches.